 Kevin DeLapp holds the Harold E. Fleming Professor of Philosophy and serves as coordinator of the philosophy program at Converse.
 A native of Sacramento, California, Kevin studied philosophy first at the University of California, Santa Cruz and then at Duke University, before coming to Converse in 2006.

-Dr. DeLapp often participates in the First-Year Seminar program and the Nisbet Honors program, teaching courses and directing independent studies on topics such as mythology, human nature, science fiction, and heroes and monsters.
+Dr. DeLapp often participates in the First-Year Seminar program and the Nisbet Honors program, teaching courses and directing independent studies on topics such as mythology, the philosophy of biology, human nature, science fiction, and heroes and monsters.
 He has been a recipient of the Curriculum Innovation Award and the Kathryne Amelia Brown award for excellence in teaching and has been recognized by the Association of South Carolina Independent Colleges and Universities for his teaching performance.
 Dr. DeLapp has led several foreign tours with students throughout Europe.
-He is a past president of the South Carolina Society for Philosophy and he also regularly teaches fencing as a P.E. class at Converse.
+He has twice been president of the South Carolina Society for Philosophy and he also regularly teaches fencing as a P.E. class at Converse.

 His research focuses on the foundations of morality and he regularly teaches courses in ethics, Greek and Chinese philosophy, logic, aesthetics, and metaphysics.

 Selected Publications & Presentations